slotix/dbconvert-streams-website/docs/guide/how-it-works.md

 # {{ $frontmatter.title }}

+## What is Change Data Capture (CDC)?

+Change Data Capture, or CDC, is a system that monitors and captures data changes in a database so that other software can respond to those changes.

+DBConvert Stream is a modern, distributed change data capture platform that continuously monitors various database systems and allows other applications to use the collected data.

+To make _Change Data Capture (CDC)_ possible, we must read the database transaction log and get change events from there.
+Unfortunately, there is no single API or universal way to do this for all databases.
+Each database stores transaction logs differently.

+> How to read Postgres WAL logs and get changes from a Postgres database?
+> How to get them from MySQL Binlog files?

+DBConvert Streams knows how to get data changes from those different databases and other types of sources.
+DBS then generates generic change events for use by target consumers.

 ## Collecting data

 _DBS Database Readers_ don't have to wait for a database to entirely ingest and index new data before reading it.